 - We pledge Fanatical Customer Service.
 Your wedding is very stressful and we do everything we can to make the process smooth, simple, and even fun for you!
 We’ll answer any questions, hold your hand—anything we possibly can do to make the Ketubah experience one of the best parts of your wedding experience.
 This includes being in lots of frequent contact, and being very accessible and quick to respond whenever you contact us.

-- We pledge to give a full refund to any client who is unsatisfied with the final Ketubah—period.
+- We pledge to give a refund to any client who is unsatisfied with the final Ketubah—period.
 Enough said.
-We almost want to add in “no questions” but we will ask, “why?”
+We almost want to add in "no questions" but we will ask, "why?"
 Similarly, we will reprint your Ketubah if you are unsatisfied with it, for any reason.
 There is only one requirement for a refund or a reprint: you need to mail back to us the Ketubah (at your own cost) before a new one can be mailed out.
-This refund does not apply to custom art we create just for you, such as a custom Ketubah, color tweaks or design tweaks.
+This refund does not apply to custom art we create just for you, such as a custom Ketubah, color tweaks or design tweaks, or personalization or any other such custom or unique work we do for you.
+Note this only applies if you buy directly from us, not through a partner website (in which case, you need to follow the partner's return policy).

 The Key Trade